michaelyatco/choredoor/ChoreDoorMaster.md

 }
 ```

-Task: The pointer's purpose is to indicate to the user that the closed door image can be clicked. __CSS__ made this possible; but it's the __JavaScript__ that makes that click do something!
+Task: The pointer's purpose is to indicate to the user that the closed door image can be clicked. __CSS__ made this possible; but it's the __JavaScript__ that makes that click do something.

 All __JavaScript__ logic will be written within the `script.js` file but in order to have that logic interact with the __HTML__, you first need to establish a connection between the __script.js__ page and the __index.html__.
 In the __index.html__ page, create a `<script>` element directly above the closing `</body>` tag.
 Inside the opening `<script>` tag, set the `type` as `"text/javascript"` and the `src` as `"script.js"`.
 Then immediately close the element with a `</script>` tag.